-Hoodie / Zip top (Black and MUST be embroidered with the school badge) Other hoodies will be confiscated.
+Hoodie (Black and MUST be embroidered with the school badge).
+Hoods must be down in school.

 Trainers must be supportive with a good sole.
-Examples of trainers that can be worn are:
+Examples of trainers that can be worn and ones which are unsuitable can be seen below